1.3 Eligibility, Registry & Renewal

 • Complete an NJ DOH-approved 90-hour NATCEP (50 classroom + 40 clinical).

-• Submit the required testing application and training-verification documentation.
+• Submit the testing application with training-verification documentation from your program.

 • Clear a criminal background check with no disqualifying convictions.
 The application screens criminal history; a candidate who answers "no" to all screening questions may also use the 120-day work grace period while finishing requirements.